JonathanMEdwards/subtext10/doc/language.md

     street: ''
     city: ''
 }
-y = x with{address.street := '12 Main St', address.city := 'Springville'}
+y = x with{.address.street := '12 Main St', .address.city := 'Springville'}
 ```

 Instead of using dotted paths, we can nest with-blocks:
 ```
-y = x with{address := with{street := '12 Main St', city := 'Springville'}}
+y = x with{.address := with{.street := '12 Main St', .city := 'Springville'}}
 ```
-Note how the with-block is nested: `address := with{street...}`.
+Note how the with-block is nested: `.address := with{street...}`.
 We saw earlier that the with-block expects an input record value on its left, which it then modifies.
-Here `address :=` passes the current value of `x.address` as the input to the with-block on its right, and then sets the `address` field to be the result.
+Here `.address :=` passes the current value of `x.address` as the input to the with-block on its right, and then sets the `address` field to be the result.
 This example demonstrates a general feature of Subtext: _default inputs_.
 We saw earlier how operations in a do-block take their input from the previous field.
 Something similar happens with a `:=` — any operation on the right will by default input from the current value of the field named on the left.
 For example:
 ```
-y = x with{number := + 1}
+y = x with{.number := + 1}
 ```
 will increment the value of the `number` field.
 Default inputs are also supplied to function arguments, which will be discussed later.